Convergence, Sticking and Escape: Stochastic Dynamics Near Critical Points in SGD

 \section{Introduction}

-Many contemporary problems involve optimizing a target function over a high-dimensional parameter space, often requiring the use of massive datasets --- a challenge for which the practicality of many algorithms ranges from marginal to outright intractable.
-Stochastic Gradient Descent (SGD) and its variants, however, have demonstrated significant effectiveness under these conditions, owing to their capability to evaluate the cost function and its gradient using only a subset of training examples.
-This approach not only facilitates the processing of large datasets but also enables straightforward integration of new data in an ``online'' setting.
-In particular, the widespread use of SGD in neural network applications is motivated by the high computational cost of executing backpropagation across the entire training set.

-Another reason for its successful application to neural network training is often attributed to SGD's ability to avoid \textit{sharp local minima} and reach \textit{flat local minima} \cite{hochreiter1997flat, keskar2016large, li2018visualizing} within a reasonable timeframe, which improves performance of resulting neural network on the test data.
-It was demonstrated that SGD with Gaussian noise exits the basin of any local minimum in exponentially long timescales \cite{freidlin1998random}.
+The successful application of Stochastic Gradient Descent (SGD) to neural network training is often attributed to SGD's ability to avoid \textit{sharp local minima} and reach \textit{flat local minima} \cite{hochreiter1997flat, keskar2016large, li2018visualizing} within a reasonable timeframe, which improves performance of the resulting neural network on the test data.
+However, it was demonstrated that SGD with Gaussian noise exits the basin of any local minimum in exponentially long timescales \cite{freidlin1998random}.
 This has led to the belief that the empirical success of SGD is due to heavy-tailed noise.
-The presence of heavy tails were shown in many deep learning tasks \cite{simsekli2019tail, csimcsekli2019heavy, nguyen2019non, mahoney2019traditional, garg2021proximal, srinivasan2021efficient}. \citet{simsekli2019tail} consider SGD as discrete approximations of L\'{e}vy driven Langevin equations and argue that duration of time the SGD trajectory spends in each local minimum is proportional to the width of that minimum. \citet{wang2021eliminating} analyze SGD with truncated heavy-tailed noise and show that under appropriate time scaling sharp local minima disappear from the trajectory, leaving only flat local minima.
+The presence of heavy tails has been shown in many deep learning tasks \cite{simsekli2019tail, csimcsekli2019heavy, nguyen2019non, mahoney2019traditional, garg2021proximal, srinivasan2021efficient}. \citet{simsekli2019tail} consider SGD as discrete approximations of L\'{e}vy driven Langevin equations and argue that the duration of time the SGD trajectory spends in each local minimum is proportional to the width of that minimum.
+Moreover, \citet{wang2021eliminating} analyze SGD with truncated heavy-tailed noise and show that under appropriate time scaling sharp local minima disappear from the trajectory, leaving only flat local minima.